hirememorey/nba-lineup-optimizer/docs/data_integrity_verification.md

 ## Recommendations

 ### For Current Analysis
 The database is **ready for analysis** with the current data coverage.
-The missing ~30% represents edge cases rather than fundamental data pipeline failures.
+The missing ~9% salary and ~2% skill coverage represents edge cases rather than fundamental data pipeline failures.

 ### For Future Improvements
 1. **Enhanced Name Matching**: Implement fuzzy string matching for better player name reconciliation